yyu-k/udemy_seoblog/README.md

 10. Added ImageOrNone component to display a NO IMAGE image where there is none to display for experimentation purpose

 <h3>Random issues fixed</h3>
 1. Lodash merge will merge arrays instead of reassign the variable - this creates a problem when updating tags/categories of blogs, where additions will work but not removals.
-Changed to lodaash assign.
+Changed to lodash assign.

 <h3>Out of date things that needed to be changed</h3>